ddbox/gwms-test/README.md

 # gwms-test
-## Containers for unit testing and linting the GlideinWMS project
+## Scientific Linux containers for unit testing and linting the GlideinWMS project

 ## Example Use Case:
 <pre>